 7-Eleven lets you lock in a price through their app, by locking in an amount of fuel up to 150 litres.
 If you get to a 7-Eleven station that’s lower than your app, you can use that price – but it’s great for people who don’t like to drive out of their way to find cheap fuel.

 Smaller retailers are a bit hit and miss: sometimes they have the best prices for miles, other times they’re not worth driving to.
 Puma has partnered with RACQ & free2go to offer members 4c/litre discount when you show your membership card at the check out, while some independent stations do a "discount match" by accepting competitor fuel discount dockets from the supermarkets.

 They are often better at being more transparent, so you can often compare them on apps/websites like Motormouth, PetrolSpy or GasBuddy.

 If you think you’re using more fuel than you should be, mention it to our friendly service advisors next time you’re dropping your car in and they can get our expert technicians to have a look.

-All exchangeable point amounts correct as of September 2017.
+All exchangeable point amounts/conversions correct as of December 2018.